Call Today! Free Immediate Response (818) 781-1570

 Extradition Process if Arrested Inside California

-If you were charged or convicted of a criminal offense in another state and were arrested in California due to an active warrant, the prosecutor in California in notify the demanding state that you have been arrested and in custody.
+If you were charged or convicted of a criminal offense in another state and were arrested in California due to an active warrant, the prosecutor in California in notify the demanding state that you have been arrested and are in custody.

 California Extradition Laws

-- California Penal Code Section 1548 states: (a) “Governor” is the person performing the functions of Governor by authority of the law of this State (b) “Executive authority” means the Governor performing the functions of Governor in a State other than this State. (c) “State” refers to a State other than the California of the United States of America.
+• California Penal Code Section 1548 states: (a) “Governor” is the person performing the functions of Governor by authority of the law of this State; (b) “Executive authority” means the Governor performing the functions of Governor in a State other than this State. (c) “State” refers to a State other than the California of the United States of America.

 Federal Laws on Extradition